arungudelli/golang/content/en/tips/retract-go-module-versions.md

 //Hello, gophers From Go 1.15
 ```

-A terrible mistake happened Go version supposed to be `1.16` but changed to `1.15` in version 2.
+A terrible mistake happened, `Go` version supposed to be `1.16` but changed to `1.15` in version 2.

 ## Retracting Go Module version

 Go 1.16 comes with the rescue feature `retract`.

-As a publisher We have to fix our code and inform the user about mistake happened in version 2.
+As a publisher We have to fix our code and inform the user about mistake happened in the version.

 >**To mark a Go module version as retract use the '-retract' flag**.